-I’m surprised to find this Green June Bug on the 26th of March here in Arkansas.
-I didn’t think they showed up until June.
-I read that this insect overwinters as mature larva in the soil.
-They feed and finish maturing in the spring and pupate in a cell in the soil.
-A few beetles may emerge in late May or early June, but most do not emerge until mid-June.
+I found this Green June Bug on March 26th in Arkansas, which was quite surprising as they are typically not seen until June.
+However, I learned that these insects overwinter as mature larvae in the soil and emerge in the spring to feed and mature before pupating in a soil cell.
+Although a few Green June Bugs may emerge in late May or early June, the majority of them do not emerge until mid-June.

 Here are a few more insects I photographed: